 Dr. Barad has been increasingly active in clinical research.
 He served as an investigator at the New York Clinical Center of the Women's Health Initiative (WHI) on the landmark study examining factors that may affect the health of women after menopause.
-He is currently a scientific consultant for the WHI, and is presently Chair of the WHI Hormone Trials advisory committee.
-Dr. Barad also serves on many national and international WHI committees.
+He is currently a scientific consultant for the WHI, and was Chair of the WHI Hormone Trials advisory committee during the active phases of the study.

 Dr. Barad has published extensively in the field of Reproductive Endocrinology.
 He is a fellow of the American College of Obstetrics and Gynecology, a member of the American Society of Reproductive Medicine and of the Society of Reproductive Endocrinology, as well as numerous other professional societies and organizations.